flutter/flutter/specs/runloop.md

 TODO(ianh): Update the timings above to have some relationship to reality.

+TODO(ianh): Define an API so that the application can adjust the budgets.

 TODO(ianh): Define how scroll notifications get sent, or decide to drop them entirely from this model.